Accessibility links

 Manage the status and publish

-- Draft: The article is not published and it not available on the public site.
-The article is still in progress and is not yet ready for editorial review.
+• Draft: The page is not published and is not accessible on the public site.
+The content is still in progress and is not yet ready for editorial review.

-- Edited: The article is not published and it not available on the public site.
-The article is ready for editorial review.
+• Edited: The page is not published and is not accessible on the public site.
+The content is ready for editorial review.

-- Published: The article is published and is available on the public site.
+• Published: The page is published and is accessible on the public site.

-You can change the status using the selector in the header at the top of the edit page.
+Change the status using the selector at the top of the edit page.
 For example, to change the status from Draft to Edited:

-The article is now saved in Pangea CMS with the Edited status.
+The story is now saved in Pangea CMS with the Edited status.

-When you are ready to publish the article, two options are available:
+When you are ready to publish the story, two options are available:

-For detailed information about the options for publishing a new article, see the following article:
+For detailed information about the options for publishing a new content page, see the following article: